ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: scan_list

     This attribute contains a scan list, which is a string that specifies  channel connections and trigger conditions.
-The niSwitch_InitiateScan  function makes or breaks connections and waits for triggers according to  the instructions in the scan list.
+The :py:meth:`niswitch.Session._initiate_scan`  function makes or breaks connections and waits for triggers according to  the instructions in the scan list.
     The scan list is comprised of channel names that you separate with  special characters.
 These special characters determine the operations the  scanner performs on the channels when it executes this scan list.
     To create a path between two channels, use the following character between  the two channel names:
     -> (a dash followed by a '>' sign)